Ardeshir Kamkar

 Ardeshir Kamkar (اردشیر کامکار, born 1962 in Sanandaj, Iran) is a Kurdish musician from Iran.

 He started his music training under the supervision of his father.
 He came to Tehran in 1980 and continued studying traditional arrangements under Mohammad Reza Lotfi and his brother Pashang.
-Ardeshir has always been keen to explore the range and capabilities of the kamancheh, for which he has written a number of pieces and books.
+Ardeshir has always been keen to explore the range and capabilities of the kamancheh, for which he has written several pieces and books.

-Kamkar has played with several famous ensembles such as, Dastan, Aref and Sheyda.
-In the album of Dastan (1364 Iranian calendar) he accompanied the improvisation of M. R. Shajarian.
-He has recently worked with the talented vocalist, Homayoun Shajarian.
+Kamkar has played with famous ensembles such as Dastan, Aref and Sheyda.
+In the album of Dastan (1364 Iranian calendar), he accompanied the improvisation of M. R. Shajarian.
+He has recently worked with the talented vocalist Homayoun Shajarian.